Coacoatzintla: Geography

 The municipality of Coacoatzintla is delimited to the north by Tonayan, to the north-east by Miahuatlán, to the east by Naolinco, to the south-east by Jilotepec, to the south by Banderilla and to the west by Tlacolulan.

 The climate in Coacoatzintla is wet and cold with rains all year round.

 Demographics

-As 2020, the municipality had a population of 11,018 inhabitants in 20 localities.
-More than 70% resides in the municipal seat, other localities include Los Planes (616 hab.), Pueblo Viejo (325 hab.) and Tlachinola (265 hab.).
+As of 2020, the municipality had a population of 11,018 inhabitants in 20 localities.
+More than 70% resides in the municipal seat; other localities include Los Planes (616 hab.), Pueblo Viejo (325 hab.) and Tlachinola (265 hab.).

 Economy

 It produces principally maize and potatoes.

 Culture

 The celebration in honor to Santiago Apostol, patron of the town, occurs in July.